-5.2.1.4 Condoms: Separately swab both the inside and the outside of a condom (if possible) and make a slide directly from each of the swabbings.
-An AP Test on these swabbings is not required prior to doing a sperm search.

-- 5.2.1.5 On blood and saliva samples if sperm may exist on that evidence due to location or the nature of the case (e.g., crotch area of the suspect's pants) and the samples are to be transferred for DNA analysis. - 5.2.1.6 If a liquid urine sample is requested to be examined for sperm, spin down the sample to pellet any cellular material.
+- 5.2.1.4 Condoms: Separately swab both the inside and the outside of a condom (if possible) and make a slide directly from each swabbing.
+An AP Test on these swabbings is not required prior to doing a sperm search. - 5.2.1.5 If a liquid urine sample is requested to be examined for sperm, spin down the sample to pellet any cellular material.
 Return liquid to submitted container.
-Re-suspend the pellet in TE or original liquid (approximately 25-50 μ L).
-Pipette 10 μ L onto slide and continue with 5.2.5.
+Re-suspend the pellet in TE or original liquid (approximately 25-50 μL).
+Pipette 10 μL onto slide and continue with 5.2.5.
 If the re-suspended sample will be transferred to another analyst for DNA examination, the remaining sample shall be placed on sterile swabs and air dried before it is transferred to the analyst for DNA testing. - 5.2.2 If a slide has been prepared previously, proceed to 5.2.5.
 If a slide is to be prepared by the Forensic Scientist, continue with 5.2.3. - 5.2.3 Using a sterile disposable utensil, cut a sample from the item of evidence which contains the suspected stain or the tip of each swab and place the sample on a clean microscope slide. - 5.2.4 Add 1-2 drops of deionized water to the sample and tease the sample apart with wooden applicator sticks. - 5.2.5 Heat fix the sample onto the slide by placing the slide on a hot plate. - 5.2.6 Place the slide(s) on a rack and apply the Kernechtrot stain to the slides.
 Leave the stain on for a minimum of 15 minutes.
 The stain can be left on the slide longer; however, the stain should not be allowed to dry onto the slide. - 5.2.7 Remove the Kernechtrot stain by pouring it into a biological waste container (see biohazard safety procedure) and immediately apply the Picroindigocarmine stain to each slide.
 Leave this stain on for no more than 15 seconds.
 Pour the stain into a biological waste container. - 5.2.8 Wash off the stain with methanol.
-Let the slides air dry. - 5.2.9 Once dry, apply a small amount (a couple of drops) of Permount onto the slide and add a 22 x 50 mm cover slip over the slide. - 5.2.10 Observe the slide under the microscope at 200X or 400X magnifications and confirm the microscopic characteristics of the sperm head at 400X.
+Let the slides dry. - 5.2.9 Once dry, apply a small amount (a couple of drops) of Permount onto the slide and add a 22 x 50 mm cover slip over the slide. - 5.2.10 Observe the slide under the microscope at 200X or 400X magnifications and confirm the microscopic characteristics of the sperm head at 400X.
 Spermatozoa have a clear acrosomal cap, a red head and a green tail.
-Spermatozoa may be identified without the presence of a tail, but the clear acrosomal cap must be present and clearly visible. - 5.2.11 Sperm shall be quantitated in a microscopic field at 200X and the approximate amount documented for quantitative purposes. - 5.2.11.1Forensic Scientist who is doing body fluid identification only If the sample has a low sperm quantity (less than one sperm/3 fields of vision) on an intimate sample, an attempt should be made to locate an additional sample of evidence with a higher quantity of sperm for DNA testing.
+Spermatozoa may be identified without the presence of a tail, but the clear acrosomal cap must be present and clearly visible. - 5.2.11 Sperm shall be quantitated in a microscopic field at 200X.
+The following ranges shall be noted for the quantitation of spermatozoa: - Rare one sperm up to 1 sperm per 3 Field of View (FOV)

+- Occasional >1 sperm per 3 FOV up to 5 sperm per FOV - Moderate 6 sperm per FOV up to 20 sperm per FOV - Heavy >20 sperm per FOV - 5.2.11.1Forensic Scientist who is doing body fluid identification only If the sample has a rare sperm quantity on an intimate sample, an attempt should be made to locate an additional sample of evidence with a higher quantity of sperm for DNA testing.